Here we look at AJ Bell – an investment platform offering stocks and shares ISAs, dealing accounts and a self-invested pension (SIPP).

 Hargreaves Lansdown charges an annual fund fee of 0.45 per cent up to £250,000.
 This goes down to 0.25 per cent on the portion of funds between £250,000 and £1 million, and 0.1 per cent on anything between £1 million and £2 million.
 Anything above that is free.

-Interactive Investor charges a fixed fee of £9.99, £13.99 or £19.99 per month depending on the plan you choose.
+Interactive Investor charges a fixed fee of £4.99, £9.99 or £19.99 per month depending on the plan you choose.
 These fees include an unlimited amount of trades.
-This could make it cheaper for investors with larger portfolios.

 Other options to consider: